piazza-energy/curated-resource-list/README.md

 - [Lightwave rf](https://lightwaverf.com/) controlled and connected power sockets, switches, sensors, radiator valves.
 They claim to do energy monitoring, but haven't found anything on website.
 - [Netatmo](https://www.netatmo.com/en-us) smart thermostat, air quality monitor, smoke detector, radiator valves, indoor / outdoor camera
 - [Gridduck](https://gridduck.com/#main) UK based cloud energy management platform with devices developed on top of Develco (see above).
 Listed for winning 360k in funding for gamification of EV charging in the south-korea collaboration, [link](https://www.gov.uk/guidance/funding-for-innovative-smart-energy-systems) founder and CEO is [Gregor](https://www.linkedin.com/in/gregor-hoefter-8bb77/)
+- [Asema](https://iot.asema.com/iotc/) is a smart-energy iot platform with sensors and dashboards, not sure it's on the market already.
+They also have an [open API](http://www.smart-api.io/)

 ### Smart Thermostats